asmusskar/RIVA/Readme.md

 <img src="pics/pic1.png" width="85%">
 </div>
 <p>
- <b>Figure 3:</b> Road profile used forverification: (a) synthetic road events, and (b) road events randomly distributed over a 50 m section.
+ <b>Figure 3:</b> Road events randomly distributed over a 50 m section.
 The original synthetic road profile and the filtered input signal are shown as a black line and a blue line, respectively.
 </p>

 Figure 4 presents the outcome of the road profile inversion.
-The synthetically generated 'true' acceleratio and input road profile are shown as solid grey lines.
-The corresponding calculated acceleration $\ddot{z}_s^c$ and the inverted road profile are shown as a black dashed lines.
-As can be seen, the signals overlap, indicating that Equation \ref{eqn:optalg} was optimally solved, and that the proposed inversion method works with synthetic inputs.
+The synthetically generated 'true' acceleration and the input road profile are shown as solid grey lines.
+The corresponding calculated acceleration and the inverted road profile are shown as a black dashed lines.

 <div>
 <img src="pics/pic3.png" width="85%">